 If you've attempted to turn on your computer but are being met with a blank screen, there are a number of reasons that your computer won't boot.
 This tutorial will walk you through how to check your RAM, your motherboard and your PCI cards.

 N.B.
 Before making any attempt to remove or replace pieces of your computer, ensure that your device is turned off.

 Check Your Computer's RAM

-If placing your memory card in another card slot does not work, it is likely the problem lies with the memory card, itself.
+If placing your memory card in another card slot does not work, it is likely that the problem lies with the memory card, itself.
 You will need to replace it.

 Check the Condition of Your Motherboard

 Verify that your motherboard is still in good working condition.
 You can do this by removing your memory card, and then powering on your PC.